Artistry. Creation. We've got it all at San Diego City College Theatre.

 - Dressing rooms with lockers, bathroom facilities, and showers

-We produce four shows a year in our intimate Black Box Theatre and beautiful Saville Theatre, ranging from student-written plays to large-scale musicals.
-You will have the opportunity to work side-by-side with professional set and lighting design faculty while using industry best equipment.
+We produce five shows a year in our intimate Black Box Theatre and beautiful Saville Theatre, ranging from student-written plays to large-scale musicals.
+You will have the opportunity to work side-by-side with professional design faculty while using the industry's best equipment.

-The Theatre Program offers Associate of Arts degrees in Theatre and Musical Theatre, Associate of Arts for Transfer Degree, and Certificates of Performance in Special Effects (FX) Makeup, Technical Theatre, and Theatrical Glamour for Media and Performance.
+The Theatre Program offers Associate of Arts degrees in Theatre and Musical Theatre, Associate of Arts for Transfer Degree, and Certificates in Technical Theatre, Special Effects (FX) Makeup, and Theatrical Glamour for Media and Performance.

 Upon completion of the program, the student will be able to: